zedlopez/ifm/The Recipe Book.md

 Use brief room descriptions.
 ```

-changes the default behavior so that rooms are not always described fully to the player. **Verbosity** demonstrates how this works.
+changes the default behavior so that rooms are not always described fully to the player.
+[Verbosity 1] demonstrates how this works.

 The player always has the option of turning room descriptions to ``brief`` or ``superbrief`` mode.
 [Verbosity 2] demonstrates how we might remove the player's ability to change the default behavior.